 This recipe does not use the traditional stovetop distiller and instead uses a freeze distillation method where the water is frozen and removed rather than an evaporation process.
 With this process you can control the proof of your spirit by the amount of ice removed.
 However, once the spirit reaches about 30-40% ABV the formation of the ice slows significantly.

 This is probably a good thing since this sweet taste of apple pie goes down so easily.

-Do you want the taste of apple pie with your traditional moonshine recipe?
+Do you want the taste of apple pie combined with a traditional moonshine recipe?
 Check out our Apple Pie Moonshine cocktail recipe!